 We aimed to follow the target article in their analyses.
 The data analyses in the original article were conducted using parametric one-sample and paired samples t-tests; these tests run under assumptions of normality and/or homogeneity of variance.
 We believe this is justified even if normality is violated given complexities inherent in normality tests and rerunning analyses with non-parametric tests (Knief & Forstmeier, 2021).

 However, if we fail to find support for the hypotheses and the assumptions, we will examine the possibility of normality and/or homogeneity violations for the failed analyses, and make adjustments accordingly.
-In case we find a violation of normality, we will conduct exploratory complementary non-parametric tests of the same tests to verify the validity of the results without the normality and/or variance homogeneity assumptions (with Wilcoxon tests being used in replacement of one-sample and paired t-tests and the Kruskal–Wallis test in replacement of the one-way ANOVA test), and with a stricter criteria using an alpha of .005 to account for the multiple analyses.
+In case we find a violation of normality, we will conduct exploratory complementary non-parametric tests of the same tests to verify the validity of the results without the normality and/or variance homogeneity assumptions (with Wilcoxon tests being used in replacement of one-sample and paired t-tests and the Kruskal–Wallis test in replacement of the one-way ANOVA test), and with stricter criteria using an alpha of .005 to account for the multiple analyses.

 Supplementary Bayesian reporting